 - Employees continue to fear big decisions at work.
 74 percent feel more pressure from employer than from their family when it comes to making critical decisions.

 - 52 percent of employees said that when working remotely, being unable to easily interact with managers harms the decision-making process.
 This figure rises to 65 percent in the UK.

 - 52 percent of employees expect to use machines or a robot to help make critical decisions in the coming 12 months.
 This rises to 72 percent in Germany and to 81 percent for those working in startup organisations.

 For this study, NetSuite partnered with Opinium Research to survey 2000 manager level and above employees.
 This research was conducted as a follow up to last year’s Unlocking Growth report.
 The respondents represented small and mid-sized organisations across industries including retail, manufacturing, wholesale distribution, software & technology, professional services and advertising, media & publishing.
 Respondents originated from the UK, France, Germany, Nordics, Benelux, Middle East (UAE & KSA), Spain and Italy, with 250 from each region.
 Participants took part in an online questionnaire and were surveyed in March and April 2021.

 About Oracle NetSuite

 For more than 20 years, Oracle NetSuite has helped organisations grow, scale and adapt to change.
-NetSuite provides an integrated system that includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 28,000 customers in 215 countries and dependent territories.
+NetSuite provides an integrated system that includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than customer in countries and dependent territories.

 Learn more at https://www.netsuite.co.uk or via the NetSuite blog.
 Like us on Facebook, and follow us on LinkedIn, Instagram, and Twitter.